 About Theatre Newfoundland Labrador

-Theatre Newfoundland Labrador is a year-round full-time professional theatre company that is committed to the stories we tell, the artists who tell them and the community we live in.
-We dedicate ourselves to the creation and development of new plays for and about Newfoundland and Labrador and producing and presenting plays from the national and international repertoire that speak to the place in which we live.
-We are devoted to and focused on the communities we live in from Corner Brook to Cow Head to all of Newfoundland and Labrador and Canada.
+Theatre Newfoundland Labrador is a professional theatre company dedicated to the creation and development of new plays for and about the people of Newfoundland and Labrador.
+We also produce and present plays from the national and international repertoire that speak to the place in which we live.

-The Gros Morne Theatre Festival is a major Canadian Theatre Festival based in Cow Head, in the Gros Morne National Park.
-A full professional 16 week summer repertory season that includes 6 to 8 plays along with a visiting artist series and a workshop development week that employs up to 35 including technicians, designers, directors and box office staff.
-There are two performances nightly in two 92 seat venues – all in the community of Cow Head at the north boundary of the Gros Morne National Park.
+The Gros Morne Theatre Festival is a major Canadian Theatre Festival based in Cow Head, at the north boundary of the Gros Morne National Park.
+A 14-16 week summer repertory season that includes 4-6 plays along with a visiting artist series and a workshop development week.
+We employ approx 40 staff annually including actors, technicians, designers, directors, box office and kitchen staff.
+There are two performances nightly in our new facility, The Nurse Myra Bennett Centre for the Performing Arts.

-Our touring continues to be an integral part of our season – from Tempting Providence by Robert Chafe to SaraH McDonald’s With Cruel Times In Between and The Known Soldier by Jeff Pitcher – our plays tour regionally, provincially, nationally and internationally.
-We have performed at Atlantic Scene Festival in Ottawa, the On the Waterfront Festival in Halifax, Magnetic North in Edmonton, Edinburgh Fringe Festival in Scotland, Ten Days on the Island Festival in Tasmania, The PuSh International Festival in Vancouver, and the California International Theatre Festival.
-We recently completed a 69 rural community tour of Newfoundland and Labrador with Tempting Providence and are currently planning a major British and Atlantic Canadian tour of With Cruel Times in Between.
+Our line up continues to support touring when possible – favourites like Tempting Providence by Robert Chafe and SaraH McDonald’s With Cruel Times In Between.
+Our plays have toured regionally, provincially, nationally and internationally.
+We have performed at Atlantic Scene Festival in Ottawa, On the Waterfront Festival in Halifax, Magnetic North in Edmonton, Edinburgh Fringe Festival in Scotland, Ten Days on the Island Festival in Tasmania, The PuSh International Festival in Vancouver, and the California International Theatre Festival.
+In 2019 we completed a UK tour of Bernadine Stapleton’s Our Frances following a rural community tour of Newfoundland and Labrador the year previous.

 We are a ‘non-profit’ charitable organization dependent on governments, industry and individual sponsors and patrons in order to subsidize our tickets for you, our audience – please consider a donation!
 And most importantly – see one of our plays!